 In today’s recipe, I’m sharing a simplified version of Homemade Tonkatsu Sauce using only four ingredients.
 You’re most likely already have them in the pantry so you can whip it up anytime you need.
 The great thing about making your own is that you can also adjust the sweetness to your liking.

 Table of Contents

 What is Tonkatsu Sauce?

 Tonkatsu sauce mainly consists of vegetables and fruits such as tomatoes, prunes, dates, apples, lemon juice, carrots, onions, and celery.
 It also includes more than 10 kinds of spices along with soy sauce, vinegar, and sugar.
 It’s a lot of work to make it from scratch, so most Japanese people would use the store-bought one.

-However, if you don’t live near the Japanese/Asian grocery stores or prefer to make your own, you can always count my easy homemade recipe.
+However, if you don’t live near the Japanese/Asian grocery stores or prefer to make your own, you can always count on my easy homemade recipe.